Alice saw something in Bob once: a great ambition, ultimate wisdom, good intentions, solid integrity, diverting amusement

 or another form of weakness, the former follower decides that, since he has ceased to amuse him, he might as well kill him off.
 The Psycho Supporter

-may resort to this if his target of interest begins to falter.
+may resort to this if his target of interest begins to falter, The Caligula

-This is a death trope, so unmarked spoilers ahoy
+This trope can involve death, so unmarked spoilers ahoy

 Anime & Manga